Healing & Relationships Blogs; Trauma-Informed Insights

 Micro-cheating is a subtle but increasingly common issue in modern relationships.
 From flirtatious messages to emotional secrecy, these small behaviours can quietly undermine trust and leave you feeling on edge.
 But do they always signal betrayal?
 This piece explores the signs, the psychology behind them, and how to navigate these moments with clarity and emotional safety.

-Relationship anxiety is often mistaken for falling out of love, but they’re not the same.
-Anxiety usually comes from fear and nervous-system activation, while falling out of love tends to involve emotional withdrawal or disconnection.
+Relationship anxiety isn’t the same as falling out of love.
+Anxiety is rooted in fear and nervous-system activation, while falling out of love involves emotional disconnection.

 Stonewalling or Why Silence Can Hurt More Than Words